 AIANTA is proud to offer the Tourism & Hospitality Scholarship, which provides American Indian, Alaska Native and Native Hawaiian students with financial assistance towards a degree or certificate in hospitality, tourism, recreation, culinary arts or related fields.

-Each year, AIANTA awards three individuals who have met all scholarship application criteria.
+Each year, AIANTA awards five individuals who have met all scholarship application criteria.

 Students are awarded $1,000 per semester (fall and spring semester only).
 Each student can earn a maximum award of $2,000 per academic school year.

 Deadline to Apply